-When planning an upgrade the following areas of an implementation need to be investigated and addressed.
+When planning an upgrade, the following areas of an implementation must be investigated and addressed.

-Pattern Detector - Run the Pattern Detector as described in upgrade planning and described in detail in this page to get a pattern detector report that contains more details on areas that need to be addressed in addition to the unavailable APIs/bundles in the Target version of AEM.
-The Pattern Detection report should give you an indication of any incompatibilities in your code, if there are none then your deployment is already 6.5 compatible, you can still choose to do new development for utilizing 6.5 functionality, but you don’t need it just for maintaining compatibility.
-If there are incompatibilities reported then you can choose to either a) Run in compatibility mode and defer your development for new 6.5 features or compatibility, b) Decide to do development after upgrade, and move to step 2.
-Please see please see Backward Compatibility in AEM 6.5 for more details.
+Pattern Detector - Run the Pattern Detector as described in upgrade planning and described in detail in this page.
+You get a pattern detector report that contains more details on areas that must be addressed in addition to the unavailable APIs/bundles in the Target version of AEM.
+The Pattern Detection report gives you an indication of any incompatibilities in your code.
+If none exists, then your deployment is already 6.5 compatible.
+You can still choose to do new development for using 6.5 functionality, but you do not need it just for maintaining compatibility.
+If there are incompatibilities reported, you can choose run in compatibility mode and defer your development for new 6.5 features or compatibility.
+Or, you can decide to do development after upgrade, and move to step 2.
+See Backward Compatibility in AEM 6.5 for more details.

 **Develop Code Base for 6.5 **- Create a dedicated branch or repository for the code base for the Target version.
 Use info from Pre-Upgrade Compatibility to plan areas of code to update.

-**Compile with 6.5 Uber jar **- Update code base POMs to point to 6.5 uber jar and compile code against this.
+**Compile with 6.5 Uber jar **- Update code base POMs to point to 6.5 uber jar and compile code against it.

 Update AEM Customizations* - *Any customizations or extensions to AEM should be updated/validated to work in 6.5 and added to the 6.5 code base.
 Includes UI Search Forms, Assets Customizations, anything using /mnt/overlay